catherineloesch/project4-react-frontend/README.md

 ## 7. <a name="challenges"></a> Challenges

-- deployment on the front end proved to be a challenge as there were issues with the fetch requests not working properly.
+- deployment on the front end on Netlify proved to be a challenge as there were issues with the fetch requests not working properly.
 - I originally created the backend with a sqlite database instead of postgresql and had to later account for that during deployment, which made things more complicated.
 - the react-datepicker component I used formatted the date in a different way than the rails datetime format, which required writing some extra code to account for this inconsistency.
-- typos
+- the [documentation](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/) I followed to set up devise authentication contained a couple of typos which I only noticed after copying some of the commands to the CLI, which resulted in several error messages.

 ## 8. <a name="wins"></a> Wins

 - I managed to fulfil all the MVP requirements.
-- I was also really glad that I managed to implement the responsive design for this project withing the timeframe that was given as I had run out of time in previous projects to make the applications fully responsive.
+- I was glad to have managed the implementation of the responsive design for this project within the given timeframe as I had run out of time in previous projects to make the applications fully responsive.
 - I successfully implemented authentication with devise which I had not used before in a project.

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways

 - It is useful to think about how to implement authentication before generating a User model in the backend.
-- CSS variables are save a lot of time when programmming in vanilla CSS.
+- Using CSS variables are save a lot of time when programmming in vanilla CSS.
--
+- It is easier to implement a responsive design as you do the styling of different elements rather than leaving it until the final stages of development.
+- Always check for typos before copy and pasting commands to the CLI.

 ## <a name="future-improvements"></a> 10.
 Future Improvements